Encharted Cook

 Instructions

-• In a large bowl, beat the cream cheese, sour cream, white granulated sugar, and clear vanilla extract until well blended.
+• Make the Creamy Dressing.
+In a large bowl, beat the cream cheese, sour cream, white granulated sugar, and clear vanilla extract until well blended.

 8 Ounces Cream Cheese, 1 Cup Sour Cream, 2 Teaspoons Clear Vanilla Extract, ⅓ Cup White Granulated Sugar

-• Add the red and green seedless grapes and gently fold to coat.
+• Add Grapes.
+Add the red and green seedless grapes and gently fold to coat.

 2 Pounds Seedless Red Grapes, 2 Pounds Seedless Green Grapes

-• Put the grape salad in a serving bowl, cover, and refrigerate until serving.
+• Refrigerate.
+Put the grape salad in a serving bowl, cover, and chill in the refrigerator until serving.

-• Sprinkle the salad with the brown sugar and chopped pecans just before serving.
+• Garnish and Serve.
+Sprinkle the salad with the brown sugar and chopped pecans just before serving.

 3 Tablespoons Dark Brown Sugar, 3 Tablespoons Chopped Pecans